DyerlabTeaching/ENVS-543/README.md

 ### Honor System: upholding academic integrity

-The VCU Honor System policy describes the responsibilities of students, faculty and administration in upholding academic integrity.
+The VCU Honor System policy describes the responsibilities of students, faculty, and administration in upholding academic integrity.
 According to this policy, "Members of the academic community are required to conduct themselves in accordance with the highest standards of academic honesty, ethics, and integrity at all times." <a href="https://conduct.students.vcu.edu/vcu-honor-system/">Students are expected to read the policy in full and learn about requirements</a>.

 ### Early academic alerts

 VCU’s <a href="https://semss.vcu.edu/for-faculty-and-staff/early-notification-programs/#:~:text=VCU's%20Early%20Notification%20Programs%20help,students%20early%20in%20the%20semester.">Early Notification Program</a> supports student success.
-If as an instructor I am concerned about your academic engagement or performance in the first few weeks of class, you may receive a Progress Report email encouraging you to reach out to me after class or during student hours (office hours) for additional support.
+If, as an instructor, I am concerned about your academic engagement or performance in the first few weeks of class, you may receive a Progress Report email encouraging you to reach out to me after class or during student hours (office hours) for additional support.
 As a community of care, your <a href="https://uaa.vcu.edu/services/appointments/">academic advisor</a>, the <a href="https://writing.vcu.edu/">Writing Center</a>, and the <a href="https://clc.vcu.edu/">Campus Learning Center</a> may also follow up to provide additional layers of support.

 ### Students with disabilities